-Once you’re happy with the contents of your eBook you can download the PDF version by clicking here:
+Once you’re happy with the contents of your eBook you can publish it by clicking here:

 And there you have it – in just a couple of minutes we have been able to recycle existing blog content into a brand new, professionally designed eBook.

 1. Choose your content wisely